gecio/gecio.github.io/docs/_imke/k8sapplications/serviceaccounts/index.en.md

 that is granted by any of the roles.

-To create a role to allow a user to read information about pods in the namespace 'my-namespace' we use the following command:
+To create a role to allow a user to read information about pods in the namespace `my-namespace` we use the following command:

 ```bash
 kubectl apply -f - <<EOF